 They just didn’t think of… this.
 Which means it’s up to her to decide the best path forward.

-“Begin data hardcopy transfers,” she tells Isaac, reading off her screen.
+“Begin data hardcopy transfers,” she tells Zach, reading off her screen.
+With communication across the lab down, she has to give everyone their orders directly.
 “Once each is done, wipe it before powering down.”
-The head of technology nods and rushes out the door; electronic communication is down throughout the lab.
+The chief technology officer doesn’t look happy about it, but nods and jogs out the door.
+She almost yells after him to change out of his pajamas, but she hopes he has that much sense and has other things to worry about.
 She turns to her operations manager.
 “Kim, get everyone prepped for evacuation.
 Nothing that doesn’t fit in a bag, leave their hands free, understand?”

 Where the hell is Sabrina?
 Giovanni can’t teleport, but at a time like this, with communication down, the psychic should be here, giving insight into the experiment’s thoughts.
 Lending weight to any decisions made about it.

 Shouldering some of the responsibility for potentially making the wrong call.

 Dr. Light feels a surge of self-disgust at the thought, and puts her computer to sleep to preserve power.
 Maybe Sabrina is upstairs already, stuck with no way in.
 “What’s the last word on the mansion?”
 Shaw’s job pertains to both external and internal threats, which means he has the direct line to their people on their off-shifts at all times.

 “Got out an order to evacuate and set up a perimeter before the landline went down.”
 He watches her, face calm but body shifting again.
 “Been trying occasionally, but no new messages have come through.
 My people down here are prepared for any further orders.”